yji0728/UI-TARS/README.md

 🖥️ <a href="https://github.com/bytedance/UI-TARS-desktop">UI-TARS-desktop</a>&nbsp&nbsp | &nbsp&nbsp🫨 <a href="https://discord.gg/txAE43ps">Discord</a>&nbsp&nbsp
 </p>

 We also offer a **UI-TARS-desktop** version, which can operate on your **local personal device**.
 To use it, please visit [https://github.com/bytedance/UI-TARS-desktop](https://github.com/bytedance/UI-TARS-desktop).
-To use ui-tars agent in web automation, you may refer to the open-source project [Midscene.js](https://github.com/web-infra-dev/Midscene).
+To use UI-TARS in web automation, you may refer to the open-source project [Midscene.js](https://github.com/web-infra-dev/Midscene).

 ## Overview
 UI-TARS is a next-generation native GUI agent model designed to interact seamlessly with graphical user interfaces (GUIs) using human-like perception, reasoning, and action capabilities.
 Unlike traditional modular frameworks, UI-TARS integrates all key components—perception, reasoning, grounding, and memory—within a single vision-language model (VLM), enabling end-to-end task automation without predefined workflows or manual rules.